Based on 1 Reviews

 How much is the Snowman trek package Cost/price?

-The Snowman trek cost is depends upon the months you travel to.
-The cost of Snowman Trip Package with a Gokyo Treks Agency (local tour agency) ranges between US$ 6479 to US$ 11879.
-Generally, the trip price will vary according to group size you are travelling to.
+The Snowman trek cost depends upon the months you travel to.
+The cost of the Snowman Trip Package with a Gokyo Treks Agency (local tour agency) ranges between US$ 6479 to US$ 11879.
+Generally, the trip price will vary according to the group size you are traveling to.

 It is the standard trip package price for 1 week trek in Bhutan.
-If you are 2 tourist hike Snowman privately costs US$ 10640 for 7 days trek according to given trekking plan.
+If you are 2 tourists Snowman trek cost US$ 10640 for 7 days trek according to the given trekking plan.
 We can modify the trip route and the prices according to your wishes also.
 Here is the price list for the Snowman treks.